-In fact, I felt quite the opposite: Kiev to me feels like a city on the rise, improving rapidly.
-To put it simply, the energy in Kiev is electric.
-There are new businesses opening up on every corner, catering to a new generation of Kiev locals who are more upwardly mobile than generations past and more excited for their country’s future.
-While corruption remains a major issue in Ukraine, people seem less resigned to it and more hopeful – especially the younger generation.
+There are new businesses opening up on every corner, catering to a new generation of locals who are more upwardly mobile than generations past and more excited for their country’s future.

 And it shows in the streets.
 Hipster coffee shops and trendy cafés are popping up on nearly every block.
 Street art is on every other corner.
 There are restaurants that serve brunch that would make an Australian weep with joy.

-I could go on about why I’m so obsessed with Kiev for hours – but I digress.
+I could go on about why I’m so obsessed with Kyiv for hours – but I digress.
 Let’s get down to business.
-After spending two weeks enjoying this beautiful city, here are my top things to do in Kiev, Ukraine.
+After spending two weeks enjoying this beautiful city, here are my top things to do in Kyiv, Ukraine.

 Discover the mummies of the Pechersk Lavra